$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 It is shown in \cite{v2} that, if the considered subset lies in $\C_{n}(M)$, then the homeomorphism of Theorem \ref{thm proj reg hom pres} may be chosen $x_1$-preserving.
 In \cite{v2}, the result was for semialgebraic sets.
-As it is now in the subanalytic setting, we present the proof, which is the same with more details.
+Below, we prove it in the subanalytic framework.

-In the proof below, we consider subsets of $\R^n$ as families of subsets of $\R^{n-1}$ parametrized by the first coordinates, in the sense that, given $x_1\in \R$, we write $X_{x_1}$ for the set of points of $X$ having their first coordinate equal to $x_1$.
+In the proof below, we consider subsets of $\R^n$ as families of subsets of $\R^{n-1}$ parameterized by the first coordinate.
+Given $t\in \R$, we write $X_{t}$ for the set of points of $X$ having their first coordinate equal to $t$.

-\begin{cor} Let $X$ be the germ at $0$ of a subset $\mathcal{C}_{n}(M)$ of empty interior, with $M>0$.
-Then, there exists a germ of $x_1$-preserving bi-Lipschitz homeomorphism $h:\C_{n}(M)\to \C_n(M')$ such that $e_{n}$ is regular for $h(X)$. \end{cor} \begin{proof} Apply Theorem \ref{thm proj reg hom pres} to the generic fiber:
+\begin{cor} Let $X$ be the germ at $0$ of a subset of $\mathcal{C}_{n}(M)$ of empty interior, $M>0$.
+There exists a germ of $x_1$-preserving bi-Lipschitz homeomorphism (onto its image) $h:\C_{n}(M)\to \C_n(M)$ such that $e_{n}$ is regular for $h(X)$. \end{cor} \begin{proof} Apply Theorem \ref{thm proj reg hom pres} to the generic fiber: